wynk182/acro-that/README.md

 - Digital signatures (though signature fields can be added)
 - JavaScript or other interactive features
 - Form submission/validation logic

+## Dependencies

+- **chunky_png** (~> 1.4): Required for PNG image processing in signature field appearances.
+JPEG images can be processed without this dependency, but PNG support requires it.

 ## Development